barneydellar/SpaceTypes/README.md

 The units must be constructable from a double.
 They will be used to return the magnitude of a vector.

-And given a unique identifer for the space:
+Given a unique identifer for the space:

 ```cpp
 enum class SpaceIDs